goncalo-oliveira/channels/README.buffers.md

 // Reads at current offset and advances it by 1 var b2 = buffer.ReadByte();

+// Attempts to read without throwing if insufficient data exists if ( buffer.TryReadInt32( out var value ) )
+{
+    // value successfully read
+}

+// Speculative read with rollback support using var checkpoint = buffer.Checkpoint();

+try
+{
+    var b3 = buffer.ReadByte();
+    var i1 = buffer.ReadInt32();

+    // Commit the checkpoint to make the offset changes permanent checkpoint.Commit();
+}
+catch ( ArgumentOutOfRangeException )
+{
+    // Rollback to the checkpointed offset if not committed }
 ```

 ### Renting Buffers from a Pool